Q: What's the best way to START using Note Prompter?

 A: In the song player screen, you can expand the note fingering diagram (and associated staff notation above it) by simply tapping on the diagram.
 The Play and Stop buttons will remain visible.
 To shrink the fingering diagram back down to its original size, simply tap again.
 NOTE: Expanding the note fingering digram is only possible in the song player screen--not in the note browser screen.

 A: This is a reference tool.
 Use the -/+ stepper control (located below 'Browse note fingerings') to choose the note for which you would like to see the fingering diagram.
-The note browser only displays notes within the Alto sax's range, so it will eventually not let you continue clicking to higher or lower notes outside that range.
-But within the alto sax's range this screen will show you the note on the musical staff, the fingering diagram (or in some cases there may be two or three different fingering diagrams that produce the same note), the note name, the concert note name (see next question), and the note MIDI value.
+The note browser only displays notes within the oboe's range, so it will eventually not let you continue clicking to higher or lower notes outside that range.
+But within the oboe's range this screen will show you the note on the musical staff, the fingering diagram (or in some cases there may be two or three different fingering diagrams that produce the same note), the note name, the concert note name (see next question), and the note MIDI value.
 The note MIDI value may not be of interest to most users, but is shown for the benefit of musicians that may care to see it.